Austin Mitchell is a British Labour Party politician who was the Member of Parliament for Great Grimsby from 1977 until 2015.

 He has also appeared on documentaries and championed the movement to allow TV cameras into the Houses of Parliament in the early 1980s when people were only able to rely on insights attained through newspaper and radio reports.

-Following a long and fruitful career in politics, Austin decided to step down at the 2015 General Election and has since then established himself as a politics speaker, appearing at both Labour Party functions as well as media and campaign functions as both a political commentator and keynote speaker.
+Following a long and fruitful career in politics, Austin decided to step down at the 2015 General Election and has since then established himself as a political speaker, appearing at both Labour Party functions as well as media and campaign functions as both a political commentator and keynote speaker.

 As a keynote speaker Mitchell has discussed his stance on European Union, the Common Fisheries Policy and the British voting system, and is a passionate and inspirational orator and communicator.